Wake structures and performance of wind turbine rotor with harmonic surging motions under laminar and turbulent inflows: Introduction

 \section{Introduction}

-The rapid development of offshore wind has pushed the industry to seek sites further away from coasts for more space and better wind resources, implying some of the future offshore wind farm sites will likely be deep enough ($> 60$~m) to give the floating concept an economic advantage over the traditional bottom-mounted one.
-However, several aspects such as the effects of unsteady aerodynamics caused by platform motions have yet to be thoroughly explored \cite{butterfield2007engineering, van2016long, veers2019grand, micallef2021floating}.
-Several experimental and numerical studies have indicated that additional degree of freedom (DoF) introduced with platform motions such as surging will affect power performances and wake characteristics of FOWTs (floating offshore wind turbines) \cite{farrugia2016study, tran2016cfd, johlas2021floating}, but they have not yet been fully understood \cite{micallef2021floating, fontanella2021unaflow}.
+The rapid development in offshore wind energy has led the industry to explore sites further away from coasts, where more spaces and better wind resources are available.
+This trend indicates that future offshore wind farms will likely be situated in deeper waters ($> 60$~m), where floating concepts offer economic advantages over traditional bottom-fixed designs.
+However, several aspects of floating concepts, such as the effects of unsteady aerodynamics caused by platform motions, are under-explored \cite{butterfield2007engineering, van2016long, veers2019grand, micallef2021floating}.
+Several experimental and numerical studies have indicated that the additional Degrees of Freedom (DoF) introduced with platform motions, such as surging and pitching, heavily affect power performances and wake characteristics of Floating Offshore Wind Turbines (FOWTs) \cite{farrugia2016study, tran2016cfd, johlas2021floating}.
+However, a complete understanding of these effects is still lacking \cite{micallef2021floating, fontanella2021unaflow}.